What Would you do if you Found Yourself Homeless?

 From Homeless to Stable

-There are so many options available to you.
+There are so many options available to you, however, waitlists can be long and given how many are suffering now, some areas are overloaded.
 These aren’t a magic wand which will fix everything but they will make it much easier.

 1. Contact Centrelink

 Most readers are Australian, so if you are, contact Centrelink.
 If you’re from another country, contact your relevant government welfare program.
 Notify them as soon as your circumstances change.
 There are pensions, rent assistance, a health care or pension card, discounts and more.